 What our customers say about Whistler

 "Whistler is the ultimate ski/boarding destination.
-Two huge mountains linked by the Peak to Peak gondola provide a vast amount of terrain to suit all abilities.
+Two huge mountains linked by the Peak 2 Peak gondola provide a vast amount of terrain to suit all abilities.
 Powder, ice, moguls, trees, groomed, ski park, ski cross, toboggan zone, ice skating and skidoo.
 Whatever you fancy, this resort has it.
 The pedestrianised village provides something for everyone, plenty of shops and restaurants to suit all price ranges and taste.
 Lots of hotels to suit all budgets and the atmosphere is warm and friendly.
-Just a few reasons why we return here year after year, why go anywhere else!!!" - Claire Patterson
+Just a few reasons why we return here year after year, why go anywhere else!" - Claire Patterson

 Jackson Hole, USA